CitizensFoundation/open-active-voting/lib/ruby-saml/README.md

 end
 ```

-and this method process the SAML Logout Response sent by the IdP as reply of the SAML Logout Request
+This method processes the SAML Logout Response sent by the IdP as the reply of the SAML Logout Request:

 ```ruby
 # After sending an SP initiated LogoutRequest to the IdP, we need to accept